 \subsection{Re-thinking training and test sets as random data}

 Assume that we have a total of $M$ distinct, labeled anti-spoofing collections $\{\mathcal{D}_i\}_{i=1}^M$ available (here, $M=7$).
 The $i^\text{th}$ collection contains, respectively, $N_\text{bona}^{(i)}$ and $N_\text{spoof}^{(i)}$ bonafide (human) and spoof audio files.
 Each file is labeled as either one of these two classes.
 Each collection (e.g. particular ASVspoof edition) is assumed to consist of somewhat homogenous audio material, while different collections --- possibly compiled by different researchers --- are assumed to be more heterogenous.
-Each of the collections can be understood as a cluster or group of audio files that share some commonalities.
+Each collection can be understood as a cluster or group of audio files that share some commonalities.
 The reported performance gap of within-corpus vs. cross-corpus results \cite{Korshunov2019-cross-db}, along with Table \ref{tab:cross-corpus-performance-summary} and the visualization in Fig. \ref{fig:tsne-visuals} on long-term spectral characteristics provide support for these assumptions.

-Typically, a voice anti-spoofing corpus contains a pre-defined \emph{evaluation protocol} that defines partitioning of the speech files into training and test portions\footnote{ASVspoof challenges contain \emph{train}, \emph{development} and \emph{evaluation} sets; here we do not differentiate between the latter two which, really, are two different test sets.
-The difference is that during an evaluation campaign, the labels of development set are available for detector optimization while test data that lacks labels needs to be processed blindly.}.
-Even if standard evaluation protocols are necessary for commensurable performance benchmarking, a protocol defines only one possible data partitioning of all the available data.
+Typically, a voice anti-spoofing corpus contains an \emph{evaluation protocol} that defines partitioning of the speech files into training and test portions\footnote{ASVspoof challenges contain \emph{train}, \emph{development} and \emph{evaluation} sets; we do not differentiate between the latter two which, really, are two different test sets.
+During a challenge, the labels of development set are available for detector optimization while test data that lacks labels.}.
+Even if standard evaluation protocols are necessary for commensurable performance comparisons, a protocol defines only one possible data partitioning of all the available data.
 As a result, reported anti-spoofing results on a given corpus may be specific to that random partitioning.
 In stark contrast to fixed train-test protocol division, \emph{we consider the training/test corpora as random observations}.
-Whenever the anti-spoofing system (and its parameters) are frozen, one obtains \emph{one} performance number (such as equal error rate or EER) for a fixed evaluation protocol.
+Whenever the anti-spoofing system (and its parameters) are frozen, one obtains \emph{one} performance number (such as equal error rate, EER) for a fixed evaluation protocol.
 We, instead, gather \emph{several} repeated measurements of the selected performance measure (here, the EER) within and across data collections.